-Not one to explain his work, Ghesquiere clues us in with visual and cultural references, and sends us back to the future with an incredibly site specific presentation for the Louis Vuitton Fall 2019 collection.
-A replica of the Pompidou Center was created within the courtyard at the Louvre for the show.
-The Pompidou Center has a particular historical connotation, having initially been met with a good deal of controversy before rightly earning its reputation as a cultural institution bringing people together with a multi-tiered offering of contemporary art, Paris’s first public library, and a music research center.
-It handed the public the tools for exploration, education, and culture-building in a visionary inside-out architectural package designed to expose the machinelike inner workings.
+Not one to explain his work, Ghesquiere clues us in with visual and cultural references, sending us back to the future with an incredibly site specific presentation for Louis Vuitton’s Fall 2019 collection.
+A replica of the Pompidou Center was created within the courtyard at the Louvre just for the show.
+The Pompidou Center has a particular historical connotation, having initially been met with a good deal of controversy before rightly earning its place as a Parisian cultural institution bringing people together with a multi-tiered offering of contemporary art, a public library, and a music research center.
+It handed the public the tools for exploration, education, and culture-building in a visionary inside-out architectural package designed to expose the machine-like inner workings.

 There was a bit of a grown-up schoolgirl vibe to this collection, party due to the chunky oxfords styled with black tights on some of the looks.
 Yet instead of feeling too girly, these nostalgic elements felt grown up, sophisticated, and powerful, with modern sihouettes sculpted from distinctly 80’s shapes.
 Built-up shoulders are a staple these days for strong women, and Nicholas Ghesqiere has already established powerful shoulders and full sleeves as his signature style.
 Nonetheless, it was a shock to see new variations of peasant shirts appear so strong and modern, worn with pointy-yolked pants that actually appeared sexy.
 He transformed a classic high waisted pencil skirt with a double layer of flared insets on the sides of the hemline, creating a rocket-like fin.